Target-oriented least-squares reverse-time migration with Marchenko redatuming and double-focusing: Field data application: Theory

 The partial derivative in the downward direction taken at $\textbf{x}_s$ is denoted by $\partial_{3,s}$.
+This partial vertical derivative is computed in the frequency-wavenumber domain by multiplying the wavefield by $ik_z$, where $k_z$ is the vertical wavenumber. $\rho(\textbf{x}_s)$ is the density at $\textbf{x}_s$.
 It is important to remove horizontally propagating waves and surface-related multiples before inserting $R(\textbf{x}_r,\textbf{x}_s,\omega)$ into Equations~\ref{Mar_r-} and \ref{Mar_r+}.
 The detailed derivation of these integrals and their solution for computing the focusing functions and Green's functions can be found in \cite{Wapenaar6} and \cite{Thorbecke2}.

 The above-mentioned equations correspond to single-sided redatuming.
 To perform a double-sided redatuming, a convolution operation on the up-going and down-going parts of the Marchenko redatumed Green's function is proposed by \cite{Staring}.
 This operation involves filtering the down-going focusing function in a multi-dimensional manner: